 The US CMS Summer Undergraduate Research Internship Program seeks to address the under-representation of women and minoritized students in STEM fields, in particular Physics.
-It is a 10-week paid internship program, which offers female and minority undergraduate students an opportunity to perform a project under the mentorship of scientists working at the frontier of Physics at one of the 50+ institutions in the United States.
+It is a 10-week paid internship program, which offers female and minority undergraduate students an opportunity to perform a project under the mentorship of scientists working at the frontier of Physics at one of the 50+ institutions in the US.

 The internship program is open to students pursuing physics, engineering, computer science, math, chemistry, or related majors.
 We aim to strengthen our research by increasing diversity.

 This immersive research internship opportunity will cover areas in instrumentation, technology, and computing projects.
 Students will use computational tools and data-science methods to learn about fundamental particles and their interactions, by analyzing data obtained from the CMS experiment at the Large Hadron Collider (LHC) located at CERN, Switzerland.
-The pool of mentors are physicists from U.S. institutes affiliated with the CMS experiment at the LHC and at the rank of university faculty, scientists from national labs, postdoctoral fellows, and advanced graduate students.
+The pool of mentors are physicists from US institutes affiliated with the CMS experiment at the LHC and at the rank of university faculty, scientists from national labs, postdoctoral fellows, and advanced graduate students

 - Be full-time undergraduate students enrolled at an accredited U.S. institution and have completed at least one year as a matriculating student

 - Be at least 18 years of age

-- Acceptance Dates: March 31, 2022
+- Acceptance Dates: TBD

-- Salary: $600 stipend per week
+- Salary: $600 stipend for 40 hours per week

 - Travel to and Housing at the research institution site will be provided by the program